Fact Sheet: U.S. Army North COVID-19 Vaccination Site Support Since February 2021

 As part of new COVID-19 support efforts, and sourced from new Active Duty personnel recently announced by DoD to support the new effort.

-o In Florida, 556 service members, arriving February 26, will support four teams in four cities.
+o In Florida, 556 service members, who arrived Feb.
+26, will support four teams in four cities.

 One, 139-person, Type 2 Team from the U.S. Army will support the CVC at Valencia College – West Campus in Orlando.